 We recommend using the following tips to ensure you’re eating low-carb.

 Applebee’s is a popular place to hit up for lunch with your co-workers or even your boss during the week.
 If that’s the case, then someone might suggest sharing an appetizer.

-But with options like boneless wings, mozzarella sticks, and brew pub pretzels and beer cheese dip, you’ll definitely want to politely decline.
+But with options like nachos, mozzarella sticks, brew pub pretzels and beer cheese dip, you’ll definitely want to politely decline.

 Instead, order a side salad ahead of your meal so you have something to munch on if everyone else in your party is stuffing their face with chips and salsa.

 Applebee’s has a small Caesar salad on their appetizer menu for 220 calories.
 Order this without the croutons.

 Or you can get a house salad for 120 calories and hold the croutons and dressing (ask for oil and vinegar instead).